openwisp/openwisp-config/docs/user/settings.rst

 .. warning::

-    Hooks are deprecated in favour of :doc:`Hotplug events
+    Hooks are deprecated in favor of :doc:`Hotplug events
     <hotplug-events>`.

 Below are described the available hooks in *openwisp-config*.